Electric Vehicle

 Cons:

-Skip if: You regularly drive long distances between cities or need boot space for large luggage every weekend.
+Skip if: You regularly drive long distances or need premium features like advanced infotainment and cruise control.

-2. MG Comet EV Pace: Best for city-only commutes
+2. MG Comet EV Pace: Best for urban commutes and tight parking

 Specs: